algeboy/Glassbox/Countable/SetCategory.md

     impossible : (v ≡ w) × (x ≡ y)
     impossible = {!!} -- Don't fill a hole that can't be reached.
 ```
-The only subtle point though is that you need to inhabit the proof of the impossible type (the false claim of a pair of equalities.).
+The only subtle point is that you need to inhabit the proof of the impossible type (the false claim of a pair of equalities.).
 That is impossible so we inhabit with a hole!

 This feels like a hack but I read Agda permits it.